 - Less Animal cruelty.

-Following are few ways veganism affects your body.
+The following are a few ways veganism affects your body.

-A well-balanced, whole-foods vegan diet inevitably relies more heavily on foods which can contribute to a higher daily intake of certain beneficial nutrients and therefore is associated with a number of health benefits.
+A well-balanced, whole-foods vegan diet inevitably relies more heavily on foods that can contribute to a higher daily intake of certain beneficial nutrients and therefore is associated with a number of health benefits.

-1.A healthier Heart – A vegan diet may help you maintain a healthier heart, primarily due to its higher content of fibre, antioxidants and other plant phytochemicals from fresh fruits, vegetables and legumes.
+1.A healthier Heart – A vegan diet may help you maintain a healthier heart, primarily due to its higher content of fiber, antioxidants, and other plant phytochemicals from fresh fruits, vegetables, and legumes.
 When comparing vegans to vegetarians and the typical western diet, vegans have been found to benefit from a potential 75% lower risk of developing high blood pressure and a 42% lower risk of dying from heart disease.
-A higher intake of soluble fibre has also been found to reduce LDL cholesterol and total cholesterol levels by reducing the absorption of cholesterol into the bloodstream.
+A higher intake of soluble fiber has also been found to reduce LDL cholesterol and total cholesterol levels by reducing the absorption of cholesterol into the bloodstream.

 - A better BMI – Vegan diets have a natural tendency to reduce calorie intake, depending on how well balanced the diet is and what the consumer’s diet looked like before.
 Particularly due to the reduction in saturated fat from animal-based foods.
 As such, vegans have a lower prevalence of overweight and obesity than non-vegans.
 Research has even found vegan diets to be more effective for losing weight than other types of diets specifically design for weight loss.
 It is particularly popular amongst dieters who don’t want to actively focus on cutting calories.